wirenboard/cloud-on-premise/README_EN.md

 ### User Registration

-In on-premise cloud, registration of external users is disabled.
+In the on-premise cloud, registration of external users is disabled.
 Initially, only one user with admin rights has access, and their login and password are set via the environment variables `ADMIN_USERNAME` and `ADMIN_PASSWORD` at project startup.

 > ⚠️ You can change the password at any time and create another admin user.
 However, if you delete the user specified in the environment variables, it will be recreated at the next project restart.